NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 - The [void pointer](https://en.wikipedia.org/wiki/Void_type) is a generic pointer that can be pointed at objects of any data type.
 However, because the void pointer does not know what type of object it is pointing to, the void pointer must first be explicitly cast to another pointer type before it is dereferenced.
 - The higher layers calling the `getEntry()` function of the _IndLeaf_ class must ensure that the argument of type `struct Index *` is passed.
 - The higher layers must allocate memory for the `struct Index` before calling this function.
+- The alignment of the `Index` structure in memory might be different from the way it is organized in our disk.
+Make sure to copy each element of the structure separately with appropriate offset.
+Using `memcpy` on the whole object can lead to errors.

 :::